-The Site does not have any significant constraints in relation to noise and therefore no mitigation measures are anticipated.
+The Site does not have any significant constraints in relation to noise, with the only current significant source being the adjacent residential highway network.
+No mitigation measures are anticipated.

 4.6.4 FLOOD RISK & DRAINAGE

 The whole of the Site falls within Environment Agency Flood Map for Planning (Rivers and Seas), Flood Zone 1 "low probability" and is therefore suitable for residential development.